vivo-community/vivo-data-distribution-api/README.md

 ## Documentation

-The main site for documents is [here](https://cul-it.github.io/vivo-data-distribution-api).
+The main site for documents is [here](https://vivo-community.github.io/vivo-data-distribution-api).

 **Developers: tips, tricks, and warnings are in** `docs/Developers_Notes.md`

 ## Credits
-The Data Distribution API for VIVO is created by the staff of the Cornell University Libraries, as part of the [Scholars@Cornell](http://scholars.cornell.edu) project.
+The Data Distribution API for VIVO was created by the staff of the Cornell University Libraries, as part of the [Scholars@Cornell](http://scholars.cornell.edu) project and is maintained by the VIVO Community.